Folasade P. May, MD, PhD, MPhil

 Dr. Cusumano graduated from the University of California Los Angeles with a bachelor of science in biology.
 She then attended medical school at Albert Einstein College of Medicine where she pursued global health research to study health care disparities in Ethiopia and recently completed her internal medicine residency at UCLA Medical Center.
 Her research interests include improving utilization of preventative healthcare services, and specifically increasing rates of colon cancer screening.

 Anthony Myint, MD

 Dr. Myint earned a bachelor of science in biochemistry at Brown University, continued his education at the Keck School of Medicine of the University of Southern California where he earned his medical degree, and recently graduated from the UCLA internal medicine residency program.
 He also worked under the mentorship of Dr. May as the Melvin and Bren Simon GI Quality Improvement Scholar for the 2019-2020 academic year.

-Eileen Bui, MD
+Aileen Bui, MD

 Dr. Bui graduated from Stanford University with a bachelor of arts in human biology.
 She attended medical school at Brown University and is currently a resident in Internal Medicine at UCLA.
 Her research interests include understanding health care disparities and improving delivery of care in underserved populations with a focus on chronic liver disease.

 Dr. Jain graduated magna cum laude from Rice University with a BS in biochemistry & cell biology.
 She then went to the University of Texas Southwestern Medical School and graduated with a distinction in quality improvement (QI) & patient safety.
 She will graduate June 2023 from the UCLA internal medicine residency program and start her GI fellowship at Baylor (BUMC) in July.
 She continues her research in QI, with an interest in colorectal cancer screening uptake in high-risk populations.